dmccreary/graph-lms/docs/glossary.md

 In the graph LMS, hyper-personalization tailors every aspect of the learning experience to individual student needs.

 **Example:** The LMS modifies simulations on-the-fly to match a student's learning style and pace.

+#### Intelligent Textbook

+An online electronic textbook that adapts to the needs of the student.

+Intelligent textbooks can be classified into [five levels](#file-levels-of-intelligent-textbooks)

 #### Journey Map